-The shortest day of the year is now less than a month away and though winter is a season of lower productivity for industries that work at height, powered access platforms can still operate safely in winter conditions.
+The shortest day of the year is now less than a month away and winter is a season of lower productivity for industries that work at height.
+Here we ask the question – is winter access platform use practical?

 Freezing conditions can impact on the performance and safe use of access equipment and the best way to prevent accidents or mechanical failure is to keep on top of maintenance and servicing throughout the year.

 Powered access platforms are designed to cope with extreme work environments, indoors and outdoors and are the safest way to keep working and making money during the colder months.

 In autumn it is essential to make the most of the light – with less working time because of dropping temperatures, shorter days and bad weather, the transition to winter means it is often necessary to work after sunset.

 Before the start of every job the following checks should be made:

 - Inspect component parts of the work platform, extending structures and stabilising equipment

 - Look for signs of dirt or damage on the machine

 - Ensure controls are operational at ground level and on platform workstations